• Insight Retail's Responsibility to Deliver a Sustainable Future

 A collective responsibility: governments, people and also brands

 It is in ‘Sustainable Development’ that governments and individuals are all ramping up their commitment.
-Progressive movements such as the United Nations 2030 initiative for Sustainable Development and the Paris Agreement on climate change demand that governments and leaders enforce change.
-But policy is not enough on its own.
-Policy can only have an impact if it is followed by action, and society must take responsibility, make changes and take action.
+Progressive movements such as the United Nations 2030 initiative for Sustainable Development, the Paris Agreement on climate change, demand that governments and leaders enforce change.
+Events like COP have produced decisions reflecting both a collective desire for global action and increasingly polarisation of interests.
+So, policy is not enough on its own.
+Policy can only have impact if it is followed by action, and increasingly, it is society that must take responsibility, make changes and take action.

-On a small scale, ‘action’ may be the individual who chooses to take shorter showers or the household that commits to producing less waste or using less energy.
-But large scale impact can be seen when brands take responsibility and ownership of their sustainable development.
-We see fashion brands like Chanel and Prada attaching themselves to financial agreements with built-in sustainability clauses.
-Many businesses, such as Vodafone, are reviewing their supply chain assessment to build in a greater focus on sustainability, and manufacturers are setting ambitious goals in their approaches and material usage.
-LEGO is another great example, having committed to producing only sustainably made bricks by 2030.
+On a small-scale level, ‘action’ may be the individual who chooses to shower for less time in the morning, or the household that commits to recycling or using less energy.
+But large-scale impact can be seen when brands take responsibility and ownership of their own sustainable development.
+We see fashion brands like Chanel attaching themselves to financial agreements with built-in sustainability clauses.
+While LVMH executives have a proportion (around 10% in 2024) of their remuneration tied to the group’s CSR performance.
+Many businesses, like Vodafone and Ikea, are reviewing their supply chain assessment to build in a greater focus on sustainability, and manufacturers are setting ambitious goals in their approaches and material usage.
+Some companies like eyewear brand Ace & Tate and LEGO, understanding the challenges of setting an end goal, have revised either their timeline or now seek to become ‘more sustainable’ with singular targets, such as making all packaging sustainable by the end of 2025.

 We’re already seeing significant progress, but for every brand doing great things, there are many that need to do more.
 No matter how big or small, whether it’s an individual or a large global brand, everyone has a role to play, and this, of course, includes brands with a physical retail channel.